j-ckal/uwus/content/blog/adhd.md

 [HealthyGamerGG](https://www.youtube.com/@HealthyGamerGG)'s YouTube videos on ADHD have been useful - both to learn more and to see it through the lens of an *epic gamer*.
 I've had more success with some of his strategies than most.

 Currently investigating meds, will report back but the NHS waiting list is between 18-24 months.
-Check back then lads/shes/gays/theys 👍
+Check back then folks 👍

 ![](/images/adhd/penguin-dance.gif)